-EHA Guidelines Workshop Pregnancy in Rare Inherited Anemia
+EHA Guidelines on Recommendations for Pregnancy in Rare Inherited Anemias

 EHA and the Scientific Working Group on Red Cells and Iron invite you to the first online workshop on the EHA Guidelines: “Recommendations for Pregnancy in Rare Inherited Anemias”.